Seattle Drinking Water Quality

 Is Seattle Tap Water Safe to Drink?

-Seattle tap water meets all EPA health standards and is safe to drink.
+Seattle tap water meets all current EPA drinking water standards.

 8 contaminants were tested in Seattle's water.
 6 were detected — all within EPA limits.